 - Priyesh Mistry – Associate Curator at the National Gallery

-- Ali MacGilp – Director of the Frith Street Gallery
+- Ali MacGilp – Artist Liaison and Director at Frith Street Gallery

-- Linda Tori – works in development and strategy for startups within the art market
+- Linda Tori – development and strategy consultant for startups within the art market

-Students have curated several exhibitions at our own Knapp Gallery:
+Students have curated several exhibitions at our own Knapp Gallery including:

 - Sarah Lightman – Drawing from Life and Literature (2020)